-2. A state, local or federal agency concerned with discrimination in employment, including the (( office of)) human and civil rights commission, if the agency has reason to believe that an unfair employment practice has been or is being committed; or

-3. Any labor organization that has reason to believe that an unfair employment practice has been or is being committed.

-B. A complaint alleging an unfair employment practice shall be in writing and signed by the charging party, and shall describe with particularity the unfair employment practice complained of, the location of the practice and the person alleged to have committed the unfair employment practice.
-The complaint must be filed with the ((office of)) human and civil rights commission within two years of the time of the alleged unfair employment practice or within two years of when the charging party, through exercise of due diligence, should have had notice or been aware of the occurrence.
-However, the ((office of)) human and civil rights commission shall not reject a complaint as insufficient because of failure to include all required information, if the ((office of)) human and civil rights commission determines that the complaint substantially meets the informational requirements necessary for processing.

-C. Upon the receipt of a complaint, the ((office of)) human and civil rights commission shall serve upon the charging party notice acknowledging the filing.

-D. The charging party or the ((office of)) human and civil rights commission may amend a complaint: to cure technical defects or omissions; to clarify and amplify allegations made in the complaint; or to add allegations related to or arising out of the subject matter set forth, or attempted to be set forth, in the original complaint.
+- 2. A state, local or federal agency concerned with discrimination in employment, including the office of ((eivil rights)) equity and racial and social justice, if the agency has reason to believe that an unfair employment practice has been or is being committed; or - 3.
+Any labor organization that has reason to believe that an unfair employment practice has been or is being committed. - B. A complaint alleging an unfair employment practice shall be in writing and signed by the charging party, and shall describe with particularity the unfair employment practice complained of, the location of the practice and the person alleged to have committed the unfair employment practice.
+The complaint must be filed with the office of ((eivil rights)) equity and racial and social justice within two years of the time of the alleged unfair employment practice or within two years of when the charging party, through exercise of due diligence, should have had notice or been aware of the occurrence.
+However, the office of ((eivil rights)) equity and racial and social justice shall not reject a complaint as insufficient because of failure to include all required information, if the office of ((eivil rights)) equity and racial and social justice determines that the complaint substantially meets the informational requirements necessary for processing. - C. Upon the receipt of a complaint, the office of ((eivil rights)) equity and racial and social justice shall serve upon the charging party notice acknowledging the filing. - D. The charging party or the office of ((eivil rights)) equity and racial and social justice may amend a complaint: to cure technical defects or omissions; to clarify and amplify allegations made in the complaint; or to add allegations related to or arising out of the subject matter set forth, or attempted to be set forth, in the original complaint.
 For jurisdictional purposes, the amendments relate back to the date the original complaint was first filed.
-Either the charging party or the ((office of)) human and civil rights commission, or both, may amend a complaint for these reasons as a matter of right before service of notice of hearing on the matter, as provided under K.C.C.
+Either the charging party or the office of ((eivil rights)) equity and racial and social justice, or both, may amend a complaint for these reasons as a matter of right before service of notice of hearing on the matter, as provided under K.C.C.
 12.18.070, and thereafter may amend a complaint only with permission of the hearing examiner, which permission shall be granted if justice will be served by the permission.
 All parties must be allowed time to prepare their cases with respect to additional or expanded allegations that the parties did not and could not have reasonably foreseen would be an issue at the hearing.

 E. The charging party may also amend a complaint to include allegations of additional unrelated unfair employment practices that arose after filing of the original complaint.
-The charging party must file any amendments adding the allegations within two years of the time of the additional unfair employment practice or within two years of when the charging party, through exercise of due diligence, should have had notice or been aware of the additional discriminatory act, and before the issuance of findings of fact and a determination with respect to the original complaint by the ((office of)) human and civil rights commission.
-The amendments may be made at any time during the investigation of the original complaint if the ((office of)) human and civil rights commission will have adequate time to investigate the additional allegations and the parties will have adequate time to present the ((office of)) human and civil rights commission with evidence concerning the allegations before the issuance of findings of fact and a determination.
+The charging party must file any amendments adding the allegations within two years of the time of the additional unfair employment practice or within two years of when the charging party, through exercise of due diligence, should have had notice or been aware of the additional discriminatory act, and before the issuance of findings of fact and a determination with respect to the original complaint by the office of ((eivil rights)) equity and racial and social justice.
+The amendments may be made at any time during the investigation of the original complaint if the office of ((eivil rights)) equity and racial and social justice will have adequate time to investigate the additional allegations and the parties will have adequate time to present the office of ((eivil rights)) equity and racial and social justice with evidence concerning the allegations before the issuance of findings of fact and a determination.